nadertak7/anonymous-email-sender/README.md

 #### `2.
 Checking fields`

-Once the form is submitted, the app firstly verifies whether (a) all fields have been filled out via the [`checkfields.py`](bespokefunctions/checkfields.py) module, and also determines whether the email address is valid with regex.
+Once the form is submitted, the app firstly verifies whether (a) all fields have been filled out via the [`checkfields.py`](bespokefunctions/checkfields.py) module, and (b) determines whether the email address is valid with regex.

 #### `3.
 Sending the email`

 If the form submissions pass these aforementioned checks, contents of the email are sent to the [`sendmail.py`](bespokefunctions/sendmail.py) file.
 Attributes of the email are put into a dictionary via the [`email package`](https://python.readthedocs.io/fr/latest/library/email.message.html) and fired out to the email's recipient with smtplib.
 For security, we use port `587` with `starttls()`.

-#### `4.
+#### `3.
 Inserting values to database`

 The contents of the form submission are also sent to the [`db.py`](bespokefunctions/db.py) file, which gets email-related arguments and inserts those into the required schema table.
 Using `sqlalchemy`, the values and insert queries have been separated to prevent SQL injection.